Error estimates for deterministic empirical approximations of probability measures: Introduction

 In view of the lower bound \eqref{optimal:lower:bound} for nonsingular measures, the rate is optimal for $d > p$.
 It can be seen by example (see \cite{BX, BJ}) that the rates for $d < p$ are optimal as well, so that there is a discrepancy in the optimal rates between the unconstrained and uniform-weight settings in this low-dimensional regime.

 The case of $\mu \in \mcl P_q$ with $q < \infty$ is also treated in \cite{Chev} using a truncation method, in which case, for $\mu \in \mcl P_q$ for $q > p$, the rates in \eqref{Chev:rates} are raised to the power $1 - \frac{p}{q}$.
-Recently, however, sharper rates were proved when $d > \frac{pq}{q-p}$ by Quattrocchi \cite{Q}, who in this regime obtained explicit characterizations of the lower and upper limits

-in the same spirit as Zador's theorem.
+Recently, however, sharper rates were proved when $d > \frac{pq}{q-p}$ by Quattrocchi \cite{Q}, who in this regime obtained explicit characterizations of the lower and upper limits of $N^{1/d} e_{N;d,p}(\mu)$, in the same spirit as Zador's theorem.
 In particular, the upper limit is finite, while the lower limit is positive as soon as $\mu$ is nonsingular with respect to Lebesgue measure.